prathoseraaj/Campus-Dijkstra-Way/README.md

 streamlit run app.py
 ```

-## Contribution
+## Contributions

-- welcome contributions to improve the project!
+- welcome as to improve the project!
 If you'd like to contribute, please follow these steps:

 - **Fork the repository**: Click the "Fork" button at the top right of this page to create your own copy of the repository.
 - **Submit a Pull Request**: Go to the original repository and submit a pull request describing your changes.